-STANDING ORDER 8.21: EXTENSIONS TO CONTRACTS
+STANDING ORDER 8.22: EXTENSIONS TO CONTRACTS

-- The budget has been obtained and approved; and - Where the Director for Service or Officer acting with delegated authority on his/her behalf proposes to extend a fixed-term Contract to include additional works, services, goods he/she shall only do so in accordance with Standing Orders 8.2.1 and 8.2.2 - The value of the extension does not exceed a sum which greater than: - 10% for works contracts; and - The total value of the contract including the value of the extension is not within 20% of the current EU Financial Threshold as confirmed with the Procurement Team: - 8.21.2 The terms of the contract extension must not breach the requirements of Regulation 72 of the Public Contract Regulations 2015, or the EU Treaty principles.
-Seek advice from Procurement or Legal if the proposed extension exceeds 25% of the total original contract price or could materially alter the nature of the contract. - The extension must be on the same terms as the original Contract including terms as to price, although an increase in the price payable for the goods, services or works, which reflects an RPI increase is acceptable; - The original Contractor has agreed the additional goods, services or works will be supplied on the same terms; - The extension is necessary and a legitimate business case for it has been approved and recorded in writing by the Director for Service or Officer with delegated authority to extend the contract; - The extension must be made during the term of the original Contract or continue immediately following the expiration of the original Contract without any break in continuity between the expiration of the original Contract and the extension of it; - In the case of construction works, the proposed additional works are on the same site as the original Contract or of a similar nature; - The procurement for the original Contract complied with Contract Standing Orders
+- 8.22.1 This Standing Order is only to be used in the following circumstances:- - The extension is required to undertake an evaluation of the future requirement of the contract/service/service delivery; - There has been no previous extensions of the original Contract (other than an extension which as an agreed contractual term of the original contract during a procurement process); - The budget has been obtained and approved; and - Where the Director for Service or Officer acting with delegated authority on his/her behalf proposes to extend a fixed-term Contract to include additional works, services, goods he/she shall only do so in accordance with Standing Orders 8.2.1 and 8.2.2 - 8.22.2 The terms of the contract extension must not breach the requirements of Regulation 72 of the Public Contract Regulations 2015, or the EU Treaty principles.
+Seek advice from Procurement or Legal if the proposed extension exceeds 25% of the total original contract price or could materially alter the nature of the contract. - The extension must be on the same terms as the original Contract including terms as to price, although an increase in the price payable for the goods, services or works, which reflects an RPI increase is acceptable;

+- The original Contractor has agreed the additional goods, services or works will be supplied on the same terms; - The extension is necessary and a legitimate business case for it has been approved and recorded in writing by the Director for Service or Officer with delegated authority to extend the contract; - The extension must be made during the term of the original Contract or continue immediately following the expiration of the original Contract without any break in continuity between the expiration of the original Contract and the extension of it; - In the case of construction works, the proposed additional works are on the same site as the original Contract or of a similar nature; - The procurement for the original Contract complied with Contract Standing Orders - The extension is for no more than 18 months; - A contract variation or amendment regarding the extension has been approved by the Head of Legal Services. - 8.22.3 In all cases, consideration should be given as to whether approval should be obtained from the relevant Executive Member before any extensions are granted.